About our natural, unheated, and pure local Japanese honey

 4. We only take matured honey.

-Using dedicated honey storage boxes (Honey Supers) with sealed honeycombs, we collect only matured honey with a moisture content of around 18%.
-While this method allows for honey harvesting only a few times a year, it results in delicious honey.
+We use dedicated honey storage boxes (honey supers) and only harvest honey that has been capped and matured with a moisture content of about 18%.
+While this method only allows us to harvest a few times a year, it ensures that we get delicious honey."

 -